A timeline of Assange's nearly 7 years in the Ecuadorian Embassy

 May 2010: Chelsea Manning is arrested for leaking information to Wikileaks.

-August 2010: Swedish prosecutor orders the arrest of Assange over suspected charges of rape and molestation.
+August 2010: Swedish prosecutor orders the arrest of Assange on suspected charges of rape and molestation.

 November 2011: Assange’s appeal to overturn his extradition to Sweden is dismissed.

-July 2014: Stockholm District Court decides that Julian Assange should remain detained, after Assange request for his detention order to be reviewed.
+July 2014: Stockholm District Court decides that Assange should remain detained, after Assange requested that his detention order be reviewed.

 August 2014: Assange promises he will leave the embassy “soon.”

-April 2017: Then-Attorney General Jeff Sessions says arrested Assange is a “priority” for the U.S.
+April 2017: Then-Attorney General Jeff Sessions says arresting Assange is a “priority” for the U.S.

 May 2017: Sweden drops charges against Assange, who remains in the embassy.